EXOTIC & contrasting coastlines

 powdery sands at Carlisle bay

-A short walk from Bridgetown, Carlisle Bay’s natural harbour once active with merchant vessels.
+A short walk from Bridgetown, Carlisle Bay’s natural harbour was once active with merchant vessels.
 Today, catamarans and luxury yachts anchor in its waters, while beneath the surface, a vibrant marine park thrives.
 Shipwrecks, anchors, and cannonballs rest on the seabed, exhibiting tales of the past.

 contact us fOR PRICING, SIZING & USAGE